Year Round Canoe Trips & Kayak Hire on the River Fowey in Cornwall

 Why Go Canoeing on the River Fowey ?

 The River Fowey, its estuary and many hidden creeks and inlets, is a protected Area of Outstanding Natural Beauty and a Marine Conservation Zone, teeming with estuary wildlife along its varied wooded banks, marshes, mudflats and meadows.

 Kayaking offers an ideal and a fun way to drift through the tranquillity and beauty that this unique area offers, along with the chance to visit some of the wonderful riverside villages on route.

 The river itself is forever changing, gently ebbing and flowing twice a day with the tides.
-At Encounter Cornwall we offer you the chance through our guided canoe trips and canoe hire to enjoy this wonderful and peaceful habitat, gently discovering sections of the river and its wildlife that can only be accessed by the water.
+At Encounter Cornwall we offer you the chance through our guided canoe trips and canoe hire to enjoy this wonderful and peaceful habitat, gently discovering sections of the river and its wildlife that can only be accessed by water.

 While River Fowey Kayaking you can spot heron and kingfishers, see mullet and trout swimming along side you, and you may even be lucky enough to catch a glimpse of deer or a seal as you glide peacefully between the riverside villages and forested creeks.

 The river itself is one of the safest and calmest in the country to paddle on.
 As a tidal estuary it provides a range of trips, always different and always with a sense of journey and motion as you paddle with, against and across the ever changing tidal movements of the river